AlejandraLLI/Cloud_Engineering_Project/README.md

     ```bash
     git clone git@github.com:AlejandraLLI/Cloud_Engineering_Project.git
     ```
-3. Navigate into the cloned repository and into the 04_Implementation folder:
+3. Navigate into the cloned repository and into the 04_Implementation/pipeline folder:

     ```bash
-    cd Cloud_Engineering_Project/04_Implementation
+    cd Cloud_Engineering_Project/04_Implementation/pipeline
     ```

 <br/><div id='id-RunLocal'/>

 ## Running locally

-Once the repo has been cloned and you are inside the project folder, the complete pipeline can be run locally executing the following steps with a version of python >=3.9:
+Once the repo has been cloned and you are inside the project pipeline folder, the complete pipeline can be run locally executing the following steps with a version of python >=3.9:

 1. Make any changes to the `config/default-config.yaml` file and save the file.

-2. On the terminal, run the following commands:
+2. On the terminal, run the following commands to run the pipeline:

     ```bash
     # Create a python environment